Logickin-Lambda/sunvox_3xlog/src/integration/7_segment_display.md

 ![counter 7 seg source](../images/integration/counter_7_seg_source.png)

 This already covers the middle horizontal line and the top left segment.
 To construct the remaining segments, we need to do translation once again, and since LFO generate a signal ranging from 0 and 128 DC unit, we can just move the segments horizontally or vertically by 128 DC unit.
-The following mapping is based on a standard 7 segment display which segment A starts at the top, traveling all other segments in clockwise, and end with Segment G which is the middle horizontal line:
+The following mapping is based on a standard 7 segment display which segment A starts at the top, traveling all other segments in clockwise, and end with Segment G which is the middle horizontal line.
+In the following example, I have used a "Rom" module for translating the shape into different location, and they are basically just DC offset control from amplifier but controlling left and right channals individually.
+You may find the Rom module in the Memory toolkit (Rom -128-128):

 ![counter 7 seg segments](../images/integration/counter_7_seg_segments.png)